Dangerous: The Double Album

 Dangerous: The Double Album is the second studio album by American country music singer Morgan Wallen.
-The double album was released on January 8, 2021, via Big Loud Records and Republic Records on CD, vinyl, and digital download.
-The production on the album was handled by Joey Moi, Jacob Durrett, Charlie Handsome, Matt Dragstrem and Dave Cohen.
-It also features guest appearances by Chris Stapleton and Ben Burgess.
+It was released as a double album on January 8, 2021, serving as the long awaited follow-up to his debut studio album If I Know Me (2018).
+Dangerous: The Double Album was released through Big Loud and Republic Records via CD, vinyl, and digital download.
+The album was produced by Joey Moi, with Jacob Durrett, Charlie Handsome, Matt Dragstrem and Dave Cohen co-producing select tracks.
+Ben Burgess and Chris Stapleton make guest appearances on the tracks "Outlaw" and "Only Thing That's Gone", respectively.